Cyberbullying advice for parents and carers

 - Talk to the police

 If you think that your child is in immediate danger don’t hesitate to call the police.
 Equally, if there is a direct threat of violence or harm within any conversation then you may also wish to contact your local police for support.
 As parents, any incident involving children will be extremely emotive.
-There has been a lot of stories about online abuse in the media and the majority of bullying issues can be resolved satisfactorily with support from your child’s school.
+The majority of bullying issues can be resolved satisfactorily with support from your child’s school.